Agents

 Agent-as-Tool

-Wrap any agent as a tool so that an orchestrator agent can invoke sub-agents dynamically based on LLM reasoning:
+Wrap an agent as a tool so that an orchestrator can delegate to sub-agents dynamically, based on LLM reasoning rather than fixed rules:

 from sagewai import UniversalAgent, agent_as_tool